ContractTradeContact

 ← Back to Journal

-Performance fabrics, smart textures, and the case for white sofas with dogs.
+Performance fabrics, smart textures, and why the right white sofa beats the wrong navy one.

 "I want a white sofa, but I have a dog."
 We hear this every day.
 And for years, the industry answer was: "Don't do it."
 You were told to buy dark colors, busy patterns, or plastic-feeling slipcovers if you wanted your furniture to survive real life.